About Dr Mark Wilson

 Born in Burnie and growing up in Hobart I attended Corpus Christi Primary School in Bellerive, St. Virgils' College Austins Ferry, Guilford Young College Hobart and the University of Tasmania (UTAS).

 I completed my basic Physician training at RHH and undertook my advanced training in Gastroenterology and Hepatology at the Royal Melbourne Hospital, the Monash Medical Centre (MMC) and Launceston General Hospital (LGH).
-I was admitted as a Fellow of the Royal Australasian College of Physicians in January 2012.

 (Surfing photo by Andy Chisholm)